syncresearch/syncentropy/README.md

 ## Foundational Paper & Citation

 This is the official, time-stamped publication that first introduced the hypothesis.
-*The Syncentropy Law™* is the formal name for the intellectual-property derivation from that work.
+*Syncentropy™* is the formal name for the intellectual-property derivation from that work.

 **APA Citation**
 > Chiu, J. (2025). *SyncEntropy Hypothesis: Intelligence as System Coordination Entropy.* Zenodo. https://doi.org/10.5281/zenodo.17453967